devlaming/gcat/README.md

 ## Citation

-If you use the software, please cite the manuscript in which `gcat` was first described and utilised:
+If you use the software, please cite the following papers:

 *tba*